sober-clever/iGEM2022-USTC_Software/Wiki/Engineering Success.md

-### Advantages

-fast, user-friendly, accurate, ...

 ## Learn

-### Database Optimization
+### Improvement of Design

-### Performance Improvement
+### Improvement of Build

+- **User-Friendliness**

+- **Database Optimization**

+- **Performance Improvement**

   ​		Due to the big scale of the data primarily selected, it took our preliminary software a long time to compute similarity.
 Therefore, we first seperated the web module and the calculation module, deploying them on different servers.
 Then we modified the parameters passed to RxnSim and enabled Cache, which improved the speed by 30%.
 We also found the low efficiency of one-process programming, which could hardly utilize all the resources of servers.
 Hence, we used a ditributed-computing framework, ray, to furthur improve our speed.
 The time needed for the same inputs were then reduced by 50%.
 In pursuit of a better performance, we improved our server to a high-performance one, thus tremendously improving our speed.
 After all the optimization in those four aspects, the time needed to compare 5000 reactions was reduced from 90s to only 10s.

-### 用户友好型提升

-### Message Queue
+- **Message Queue**

 ​		Our preliminary software were quite weak and only supported one client online at the same time.
 To improve concurrency, we used uwsgi and modified the execution logic of ray so that we could support more clients visiting our sites simultaneously.